 - Talk to others – realising you are not alone and hearing how others have handled symptoms can be powerful.

 - As well as staying active, eating a balanced diet, cutting down on alcohol, and stopping smoking can all contribute to improving menopausal symptoms.

 - The NHS Inform website has an excellent section on menopause, including pages on signs and symptoms, treatments, and supporting someone else through menopause.

 - Menopause café – organises get togethers where people can chat about menopause, and a festival called Flush Fest.

 - Dr Juliet McGrattan writes on women’s health and running, – dip into her site, or view her articles tagged ‘menopause’.

 - Balance menopause – website run by Dr Louise Newson with a huge library of articles on menopause-related topics, and an associated app to help you track symptoms.
-Particularly strong on language inclusive of trans and non-binary people.

 - Menopause and pelvic health – article by pelvic health physio Jo Dafforn for Nuffield Health, discussing 5 common symptoms and treatments.

 - Menopause and diet – information and advice from the Association of UK Dietitians.